OWASP/www-chapter-china-mainland/index.md

 #### Call For Speakers

-Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP China-Mainland Chapter events - please review and agree with the [OWASP Speaker Agreement](Speaker_Agreement "wikilink") and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail:
+Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP China-Mainland Chapter events - please review and agree with the [OWASP Speaker Agreement](Speaker_Agreement "wikilink") and send the proposed talk title, abstract and speaker bio to the Community Manager via e-mail:

 `conf(at)owasp.org.cn`